Penguins now know what they're up against in Sens

 Plays like that won't always be there and the key for the Penguins will be resisting frustration when they have to circle back and try again.

-"Ultimately, Pittsburgh has to be disciplined and patient," said the coach.
+"Ultimately, Pittsburgh has to be disciplined and patient," the Western Conference coach said.
 "If not, much like [Game 1], they won't get much going and their offense will struggle and allow Ottawa to generate their dangerous transition game."